 To ensure AML/CFT measures are conducted by all credit cooperatives, the National Central Society of Credit Cooperatives (NCSCC) informs its members of the published FATF Recommendations, amended list of parties subject to asset freezing (including those relating to the Taliban), amended reference cases of suspicious transactions etc., as appropriate.

-In addition, as support for highly enhanced system development for its members, the NCSCC has provided customer management policies and main points (referential examples) to its members (March 2021), amended various existing rules (referential examples) relevant to ML reflecting the amended content of FSA's Guidelines for AML/CFT, and FAQs on the Guidelines for AML/CFT, and held an explanatory meeting for its members.
+To support highly enhanced system development by its members, NCSCC has provided regulations and the like (reference examples) reflecting the amended content of FSA's Guidelines for AML/CFT, and FAQs on the Guidelines for AML/CFT, and the National Risk Assessment-Follow-up Report (such as Basic Regulations for AML/CFT Measures, risk assessment document, and manual on preparation of risk assessment document), and it has organized a study group with the Financial Services Agency, Strategy Development and Management Bureau, Risk Analysis Division, ML Team (a total of ten times) and provided videos thereof to the members.
+NCSCC also organizes study groups targeted at management executives.